Budibase/website/content/blog/updates/2023/august/index.md

 ### Views roadmap

 With this release, we've removed Groupby and Calculation functionality from Views.
-We apologize is this has caused any inconvenience.
+We apologize if this has caused any inconvenience.
 We are working behind the scenes on a major transformation to the Budibase data experience.
 This major update will include a better experience around Groupbys and Calculations and result in a large performance boost.
 We plan to release this new experience over the next month or two.